sven-hash/docs/src/nodes/network-requester-setup.md

 Service Grant grantees should only whitelist a single application - edit your `allowed.list` accordingly!
 ```

-You can safely share the address of your running `nym-client` with however you want.

 Is this safe to do?
 If it was an open proxy, this would be unsafe, because any Nym user could make network requests to any system on the internet.

 To make things a bit less stressful for administrators, the Network Requester drops all incoming requests by default.
 In order for it to make requests, you need to add specific domains to the `allowed.list` file at `$HOME/.nym/service-providers/network-requester/allowed.list`.